 There’s a definite feel-good factor in and around London in 2012 as the countdown continues to this summer’s Olympic and Paralympic Games, prompting many tourists to head to England’s capital city for a spot of sightseeing and to soak up the culture.
-For those looking to book short-term accommodation London has something to suit every budget located all around the following must-visit places.

 Did you know that the most popular paid-for attraction in the UK is the London Eye?
 Why?
 Well, the views from being inside one of the 32 all-glass pods are spectacular all year round and no matter what time of day or night you take a trip on it.
 It takes around half an hour to complete a full revolution of the giant Ferris wheel so there’s plenty of opportunities to take some special pictures of the London skyline.
 Book online in advance to get discounted tickets because it will cost slightly more if you just turn up on the day.
 With the Houses of Parliament and Big Ben Clock Tower on the opposite side of the River Thames to the London Eye, it’s perfect for seeing three of London’s most iconic landmarks all in one go, while Buckingham Palace is also a short walk away.